TomCoalfish/Synthesis-Tools/README.md

 * Possible library you can use like Vc with Gcc
 * We can modify to work on ARM too later

+# Mkl/IPP
+* I will hook it into Stk with some codes I have
+* Some linear algebra vector/matrix
+* Arrays and aligned std::vector
+* You can use Intel IPP DSP functions

 # CSound
 * Can run CSound files
 * Set ksmps to the size of the audio buffer